Outseeker/outseeker-developers/API_DOCUMENTATION.md

 ## Input

-The API accepts the following input parameters (shown with exapmple values from above call)
+The API accepts the following input parameters (shown with example values from above call)

 Required parameters: